 Use our guide to choosing bathroom tiles to find the best for your space and, if your bathroom is tiny, find out how to choose the right sized tiles to make a small bathroom feel bigger.

-4. Mix and match to save cash
+4. Mix and match to cut the cost of a new bathroom

 Shop around for the best deals, putting your suite together from different suppliers and clearance sections.
 ‘Stay with white ceramic and you can mix and match pieces from multiple sources,’ says self builder and renovator Michael Holmes.